-Use Position 3 for bead sealing only.
-Do not use this position without a tire and wheel positioned on the table top.
+Use the bead seal pedal for bead sealing only.
+Do not use this control to bead seat or inflate the tire.
+Inflating the tire with this feature bypasses the pressure liminting features and could lead to over inflation and possible tire explosion.
+Do not use this pedal without a tire and wheel positioned on the table top.
 Dirt and debris could be blown into the air with enough force to injure the operator or bystanders.
-Do not use this position to inflate a tire.

 S. The unit is equipped with a pressure limiter to assist the operator with proper tire inflation.
-When the inflation pedal is held in position 2, the pressure limiter cycles the machine between position 2 (inflation) and position 1 (at rest, no air flow to tire).
+When the inflation valves are pushed open simultaneously and held, the pressure limiter cycles the air flow on and off, checking the tire pressure during the off cycle.
 This cycling helps to prevent over inflation of the tire.
 Tires can still be over inflated and explode with the use of this pressure limiter if all of the instructions in this manual are not followed completely.
 The pressure limiter will keep most car and light truck tires from inflating beyond 60 PSI (smaller tires may reach higher pressures).
 It is the operator's responsibility to follow all instructions and to control inflation pressure as specified in these instructions.
 Check the function of the pressure limiter regularly and maintain it according to the instructions provided in this manual for safe and proper operation.
 Do not tamper with or attempt to adjust the pressure limiter.
-Tires requiring inflation beyond 60 PSI should be inflated in a safety cage.
+Tires requiring inflation beyond 60 PSI should be inflated in an inflation chamber/safety cage, or securely mounted on the vehicle if such a device is not available.